-One of Cornwall’s oldest hotels, maritime heritage meets modern elegance at the 4-star Greenbank Hotel in Falmouth.
+Maritime heritage meets modern elegance at the 4-star Greenbank Hotel in Falmouth.
 It’s a perfect place to base yourself to explore the harbour town and local area, with a wide choice of comfortable bedrooms and suites, some of which welcome families and dogs.

-And though Falmouth is chock-full of hip bars and eateries, there’s really no need to leave the hotel for food, as there’s a 2 AA Rosette restaurant and pub right here.
+Although Falmouth is chock-full of hip bars and eateries, there’s really no need to leave the hotel for food, as there’s a 2 AA Rosette restaurant and pub right here.

 Not long after we had settled in the room a call came from reception to check that we were happy and had everything we needed, just one example of the standard of service we received throughout.

 A large private balcony with views of the harbour and across to Flushing is easily accessible or relax in the comfortable armchairs inside and still enjoy the uninterrupted views.
 Should something catch your eye you could make use of a handily placed telescope, or budding star-gazers can examine the skies – Cornwall is one of the world’s designated dark sky areas.